 A layer of urethane material covers the bike’s handlebar assembly.
 In addition, its lowest bar integrates a set of metallic hand-held pulse sensors.
 So, by holding on to them, they can monitor your pulse rate.

 IC1 Resistance system

 The bike integrates a perimeter-weighted, 40 lb flywheel.
-This perimeter-weighted design improves inertia, adding consistency to the ride, which is quite essential for spin workouts.
+This perimeter-weighted design improves inertia, adding consistency to the ride, which is essential for spin workouts.

 IC1 Assembly and Maintenance

 Since the bike’s drivetrain uses a belt, not a chain, it doesn’t require periodic lubrication.
-However, the bike’s brake pad may need a bit of silicone lubricant, especially if it squeaks when it makes contact with the flywheel.
+However, the bike’s brake pad may need a silicone lubricant, especially if it squeaks when it makes contact with the flywheel.
 Other than this, you only have to inspect the bike periodically and re-tighten any potential loose bolts or parts.